Like this short story? Here’s a link to my book of short stories

 “Wait.
 I’ll give you a ride back.”

 “Thank you, ma’am.
-I might take you up on that.
-Bye Maria,” I said.
+I just might take you up on that.
+Bye Maria.”

 “Bye, Mr. Red,” Maria said in her little girl voice, waving a tiny hand.

-“Hey,” I said, to the first guy I met.
-“Where can I get a drink around here?”
+“Hey,” I said, to the first guy I met, “Where can a guy get a drink around here?”

-“Two streets down, left on Jasper.
-Andy’s is on your right.
-Middle of the block,” he said, pointing with his chin.
-“Can’t miss it.”
+“Two streets down, take a left, Andy’s on your right.
+Middle of the block.”

 Pretty soon, I saw it.
 ‘Andy’s Bar’ in red neon was a clue.

-Walking in, I said to the bartender, “You must be Andy?”
-I climbed up on a comfortable bar stool and dropped my bag on the floor.
+Walking in, I said to the bartender, “You must be Andy.”
+As I climbed up on a comfortable bar stool.
+Dropped my bag on the floor.

 “The same,” he said, smiling.
 “Looks like you just got in town.
 What’ll it be?”

-“Rye and ginger,” I said, thinking of my foxy Louise and that I wouldn’t be sharing my life with her.
+“Rye and ginger,” I said, thinking of Louise, her long hair, great figure, and that I wouldn’t be sharing … my life with her.

 “You got it,” Andy said.
-Then looking at my bag and haircut, he added, “Just get out of the service?”
+Then looking at my haircut and jacket, “Just out of the service?”